- Plan your visit

-The mainland subspecies of Eastern Barred Bandicoot, Perameles gunnii, is now considered extinct in the wild.
-They are listed as endangered federally.
+The Eastern Barred Bandicoot is a small, nocturnal marsupial.
+The mainland subspecies of Eastern Barred Bandicoot, Perameles gunnii, is listed as extinct in the wild.

-- Conducting research to improve breeding and reintroduction success
+- Conducting research to improve husbandry, breeding, reintroduction success and monitoring

 - Increasing community awareness and support for the Eastern Barred Bandicoot

 The Eastern Barred Bandicoot Recovery Team has members from Conservation Volunteers Australia, Department of Environment, Land, Water and Planning (DELWP), Mt Rothwell Biodiversity Interpretation Centre, National Trust of Australia, Parks Victoria, Phillip island Nature Parks, the University of Melbourne, Tiverton Property Partnering and Zoos Victoria.